 I will go into each of these solutions, as well as their pros and cons, below.

-Note: Note, if looking to purchase the different components needed to set up internet on your boat, including components to boost cell and wifi signal, see here: Marine Internet Solutions & Components.
+Note: Note, if looking to purchase the different components needed to set up internet on your boat, including components to boost cell and wifi signal, see here: Marine Wifi Boosters – Marine Cell Signal Boosters.
 For specialized help getting what you need to set up internet on your boat, contact us here.

-Most Common and Least Expensive Internet Solution For Your Boat – Marina WiFi
+Most Common and Least Expensive Boat Internet Solution – Marina WiFi

 If close enough to shore, most marinas provide WiFi, but to varying degrees of signal quality.